broadinstitute/funpipe/index.rst

-.. fungal-pipeline documentation master file, created by sphinx-quickstart on Tue Apr  3 12:01:06 2018.
+.. biolego documentation master file, created by sphinx-quickstart on Tue Apr  3 12:01:06 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fungal-pipeline's documentation!
+Welcome to biolego's documentation!
 ===========================================

 .. toctree::